MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 1. Data estate

    This component demonstrates the organization data estate and potential data sources and targets for a data science project.
 Data engineers are the primary owners of this component of the MLOps v2 lifecycle.
 The Azure data platforms in this diagram aren't exhaustive or prescriptive.
-A green check mark indicates sources and targets that represent recommended best practices based on the customer use case.
+A green check mark indicates sources and targets that represent recommended best practices that are based on the customer use case.

 1. Administration and setup

    This component is the first step in the MLOps v2 accelerator deployment.
-It consists of all tasks related to creation and management of resources and roles associated with the project.
+It consists of all tasks related to the creation and management of resources and roles associated with the project.
 For NLP scenarios, administration and setup of the MLOps v2 environment is largely the same as for classical machine learning, but with an extra step: create image labeling and annotation projects by using the labeling feature of Machine Learning or another tool.

-1. Model development (inner loop)
+1. Model development (inner loop phase)

-   The inner loop component consists of your iterative data science workflow performed within a dedicated and secure Machine Learning workspace.
+   The inner loop phase consists of your iterative data science workflow performed within a dedicated and secure Machine Learning workspace.
 The typical NLP model development loop can be different from the classical machine learning scenario in that annotators for sentences and tokenization, normalization, and embeddings for text data are the typical development steps for this scenario.

 1. Machine Learning registries

    After the data science team develops a model that's a candidate for deploying to production, the model can be registered in the Machine Learning workspace registry.
 CI pipelines that are triggered automatically by model registration or by gated human-in-the-loop approval promote the model and any other model dependencies to the model deployment phase.

-1. Model deployment (outer loop)
+1. Model deployment (outer loop phase)

    The model deployment or outer loop phase consists of preproduction staging and testing, production deployment, and monitoring of the model, data, and infrastructure.
 CD pipelines manage the promotion of the model and related assets through production, monitoring, and potential retraining, as criteria for your organization and use case are met.